 CLIL

-Below you will find the recordings of the first four webinars in this series which took place in November 2024 and the follow-up reflection task for each.
-These webinars were delivered by highly experienced trainers, and have been designed with the support of pedagogical advisors from the académies of Dijon and Grenoble.
-They explore four topics that we identified through our conversations with teachers and teacher trainers across France.
+Below you will find the recordings of the webinars in this series as well as the follow-up reflection task for each.
+These webinars were delivered by highly experienced trainers, and have been designed with the support of pedagogical advisors from the académies of Dijon, Besançon and Grenoble.
+They explore topics that we identified through our conversations with teachers and teacher trainers across France.

 In this webinar, Griselda Beacon explores the world of CLIL in primary classrooms and identifies key aspects of its methodology that combine the inclusion of school subject topics, the development of students’ thinking skills and the learning of English.